supercog-ai/agent-protocol/README.md

   <-- returns a RequestStarted object

 get_events(request_id, stream=True)
-    Streams output events from the agent until _OperationComplete_ which should be the final event.
+    Streams output events from the agent until _RequestCompleted_ which should be the final event.
 ```

 as you can see from this pseudo-code, much of our protocol lies in the definitions of the input and